ChuksAjeh/CS-230/CodingStyleGuide.md

 void (doNothing) {}
 ```

+## Break;

+W`break;` and `continue;` statements will not be permitted.

+## Magic Numbers

+Magic numbers will not be permitted.

 ## Indentation

 4 spaces for indentation will be used throughout, no exceptions.

 ## Indent levels

-No more than 5 indent levels will be permitted, this is to keep code as clear and as easy to read as possible.
+No more than 4 indent levels will be permitted inside class methods.

-This includes forced indents by class and method declaration.

 ## Column Limit

-100 characters.
+80 character limits are fucking stupid.

+Just keep stuff short I guess..
+100 is nicer.

 ## Comments

-All classes, variables and methods should be JavaDoc commented.
+JavaDoc all of the things.

 ## Class, Variable and Method naming